Standard of Irrigation Water

 Completely pure water for irrigation cannot be predicted.
-However, presence impurities in the water should have some reasonable boundaries so that crop yield is not impaired.
+However, the presence of impurities in the water should have some reasonable boundaries so that crop yield is not impaired.

-Standard of irrigation water means the water that has reasonable limits of impurities.
-The following are the impurities which may be present in the water.
+Standard irrigation water means water that has reasonable limits of impurities.
+The following are the impurities that may be present in the water.

 (a) Sediment Concentration

 The sediment of fine silt improves the fertility of the land.
 While other kinds of sedimentation decrease fertility.
 Again, too much sedimentation causes problems in canals and reservoirs.
 Therefore, excessive suspended sediment should not be contained in water.

 The presence of calcium, magnesium, sodium, and potassium salts may be harmful to crops if it exceeds the permissible limit.
 The concentration of soluble salt can be measured electrically or computed by laboratory testing.

 i) When the concentration of soluble salt is expressed in P.P.M. the amount in excess of 700 P.P.M. is harmful to crops.

 (ii) The electrical conductivity of saline water is expressed in micromhos/cm.
 The value up to 250 micromhos/cm is beneficial for all crops.
 But, if the value exceeds 250 micromhos/cm is very injurious for crops.

 All soils generally contain ions of calcium, magnesium, and sodium.
 The percentage of Sodium ions present in the soils less than 5 is suitable for crops.

 If the percentage increases to more than 10, it is harmful to crops.
 The proportion of sodium ions is designated by a factor which is known as Sodium Absorption Ratio (S.A.R.).